-Because of the special cam shape of the two slotted holes, the seat effectively pivots around a central axis, approximately in the area of the lower lumbar vertebrae.
+Because of the flexibility of the BodyLink® seat and the special cam shape of the seat mounts, the seat effectively pivots around a central axis, approximately in the area of the lower lumbar vertebrae.
 This is the place where you support the biggest part of your pedaling force while riding, so this point determines the distance to the pedals.
 The advantage of this design is that you adjust the distance from the seat to the bottom bracket only once as described above, a change in the seat angle does not require an adjustment of the front boom.